-We are both excited and honored to announce that we will be continuing our partnership, which began in 2021, with Blue Earth County to take over the management of the Blue Earth County Community Farm!
+We are both excited and honored to announce that we will be continuing our partnership, which began in 2021, with Blue Earth County to manage the Blue Earth County Community Farm!

-Adopting this additional acre of land adjacent to the Red Jacket Trail across from Weagel Park will allow us to expand our produce donation capacity beyond the community garden to help play a more active role in the local food economy.
+Adopting this additional acre of land adjacent to the Red Jacket Trail across from Weagel Park allows us to expand our produce donation capacity beyond the community garden to help play a more active role in the local food economy.

-Our vision for this project is to cultivate a community-growing space where people come together from all walks of life to share common ground.
+Our vision for this project is to continue to cultivate a community growing space where people come together from all walks of life to share common ground.
 It includes engaging volunteers and community members to play an active role in increasing the contribution of organic regeneratively raised produce to our local community partners:

 ECHO food shelf